Adoptions by Non-U.S. Citizens Living in the U.S.Last Updated: March 2014

 Questions about this process should be directed to The Department of Homeland Security office of U.S. Citizenship and Immigration Services (USCIS), which is the federal agency responsible for the adjudication of all Form I-130 petitions, including those filed on behalf of adopted children.
 See http://www.uscis.gov/adoption/immigration-through-adoption/other-adoption-related-immigration.

 U.S. Nonimmigrant Visa Holders

-A foreign-born adopted child will not be entitled to derivative U.S. nonimmigrant visa status unless the child meets the criteria of INA 101(b)(1)(E) as described above.
-In practice this means that long term nonimmigrant visa holders cannot adopt overseas and immediately bring the child back to the United States on a nonimmigrant visa of the same classification as that of the adoptive parent(s).
-The only exceptions apply to an unmarried son or daughter (which would include an adopted child) of a principal nonimmigrant alien entitled to "A" (diplomatic and other foreign government officials) or "G" (foreign government representative to international organization) nonimmigrant status.
+A foreign-born adopted child will generally not be entitled to U.S. derivative nonimmigrant visa status.
+In practice, this means that U.S. nonimmigrant visa holders cannot adopt overseas and immediately bring the child back to the United States on a nonimmigrant visa of the same classification as that of the adoptive parent(s).
+There is an exception for an unmarried son or daughter (which would include an adopted child) of a principal nonimmigrant alien entitled to "A" (diplomatic and other foreign government officials) or "G" (foreign government representative to international organization) nonimmigrant status.

 Domestic Adoptions in the United States

 In most cases, U.S. lawful permanent residents (LPRs) who adopt children in the United States do so under domestic state adoption laws.
 The adopted children are generally U.S.-born, U.S. citizen children or U.S. LPRs who live in the United States.